Montana-Media-Arts/webDesignFall2024/_docs/topic-07/03-meta/page-01.md

 <div class="divider-heading"></div>

-If you remember from a few Topics back, we explored how **meta elements** are placed inside of the `<head>` element, and briefly described what role they perform.
+If you remember from a few Topics back, we explored how **meta elements** are placed inside of the `<head>` element and briefly described what role they perform.
 Let's dig a little deeper into this concept.

 <p><span class="remember-text">Remember?</span><br/>
 The <code>&lt;meta&gt;</code> element <a href="../../topic-05/head-meta/" target="_new">describes metadata about an HTML page</a>.
 This <b>metadata is not displayed to users</b>, but used by browsers and search engines.
 This may describe  what character encoding the document contains, the published date, author information, descriptions for search engines, keywords, etc.</p>